It’s never too late

 — No more buying wallpaper.
 I’m done!

 The next morning, she woke up energized, hopeful for positive change.
-She decided to live for herself and called Lucy.
+She decided to live for herself and called Lisa.

 “What’s the point?
 Maybe I shouldn’t…”